GoMatrixHosting/create-awx-system/docs/Recover_Matrix_Server.md

 backup_user@backup_server:~$ mv /mnt/backup-dir/Clients/fishbole.xyz/ /mnt/backup-dir/Clients/fishbole.xyz-old/

-8) Provision with these survey answers:
+8) Remove the 'imposter-check' tag from 'Provision a New Server', then run the template with these survey answers:

 SET BASE DOMAIN - matrix_domain